gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**
 Before changing the date, ensure that automatic NTP system clock synchronization has been disabled.

-Run the following command as the user  **root**  to change the current date.
+Run the following command as the **root** user  to change the current date.
 In the command,  _YYYY_  indicates the year,  _MM_  indicates the month, and  _DD_  indicates the day.
-Change them based on the site requirements.
+Change them as required.

 ```
 # timedatectl set-time YYYY-MM-DD
 ```

-For example, to change the current date to August 14, 2019, run the following command as the user  **root**:
+For example, to change the current date to August 14, 2019, run the following command as the **root** user:

 ```
 # timedatectl set-time '2019-08-14'